 - 1. All uses that may be permitted may only be approved based on a finding that adequate provisions have been made for setbacks and buffering from neighboring properties. - a.
-Agricultural buildings shall be set back from other buildings and property lines at least a distance equal to the structures height above grade. - b.
-All development permits, and building permits issued for development activities on, or within five hundred feet of, lands designated as agricultural lands, open range lands, forest lands, or mineral resource lands, contain a notice that the subject property is within or near designated agricultural lands, open range lands, forest lands, or mineral

-- resource lands on which a variety of commercial activities may occur that are not compatible with residential development. - c.
-Impacts to neighboring properties shall be avoided, minimized and mitigated including noise, light and glare, solid waste handling, odors, traffic, operating hours, signs and similar sources of conflict. - C. Parking.
-Commercial and industrial uses may be approved only based on a finding by the Planning Commission that adequate provisions have been made for off-road parking and safe access to public roads, with the number of points of access to arterial roads being minimized. - D. Water Access.
+Agricultural buildings shall be set back from other buildings and property lines at least a distance equal to the structure's height above natural grade. - b.
+All development permits, and building permits issued for development activities on, or within five hundred feet of, lands designated as agricultural lands, open range lands, forest lands, or mineral resource lands, contain a notice that the subject property is within or near designated agricultural lands, open range lands, forest lands, or mineral resource lands on which a variety of commercial activities may occur that are not compatible with residential development. - c.
+Impacts to neighboring properties shall be, minimized, mitigated, or avoided, including noise, light and glare, solid waste handling, odors, traffic, operating hours, signs and similar sources of conflict. - C. Parking.
+Commercial and industrial uses may be approved only based on a finding by the appropriate hearing body that adequate provisions have been made for off-street parking and safe access to public roads, with the number of points of access to arterial roads being limited to the requirements of the County Road Department or WSDOT. - D. Water Access.
 All applications for development activities fronting, near, or proposing to access a river, lake, stream, or other body of water shall include, subject to County review and approval, a Water Access Management Plan.
 This plan shall be processed in accordance with the procedures for any associated permits, and shall include, but is not limited to: - 1.
-Identification of the proposed water related uses; - 2.
-Proposed measures to stabilize the bank or shorelines and to preserve the natural environment; - 3.
+Identification of the proposed water related uses;

+- 2. Proposed measures to stabilize the bank or shorelines and to preserve the natural environment; - 3.
 The location and type of proposed access; - 4.
 Proposed parking plans; - 5.
 Storm water management plans; - 6.
 Public health and safety facilities; - 7.
 Lighting, landscaping, and protective buffers; - 8.
 Proposed measures to comply with the requirements of this Title, the Comprehensive Plan, the Shoreline Master Program, and other applicable local, state, and federal permits and approvals; and - 9.
 Documentation that the proposed use will not exceed the natural capacity of the water body and that it will not adversely affect environmentally sensitive areas. - E. Road Standards.
-All land use applications and development activities must conform with the provisions of the Pend Oreille County Road Regulations and Standards, provided that: - 1.
+At the time of project approval, all land use applications and development activities must conform with the current provisions of the Pend Oreille County Road Regulations and Standards, provided that: - 1.
 The County Public Works Director shall be responsible for the administration of the Road Regulations and Standards; - 2.
-Whenever the requirements of the Road Regulations and Standards are at variance with the provisions of this Title, the more restrictive or those imposing the higher standard shall prevail; and xx.26.060 Rural Overlay Zone.

-3. Any person may submit a written request to the Public Works Director for a formal interpretation of the provisions of the Road Regulations or Standards.
+Whenever the requirements of the Road Regulations and Standards are at variance with the provisions of this Title, the more restrictive or those imposing the higher standard shall prevail; and - 3.
+Any person may submit a written request to the Public Works Director for a formal interpretation of the provisions of the Road Regulations or Standards.
 The request shall reference the specific Titles, Chapters, or Sections in question and should include relevant background information and supporting documentation.